cw257900/inspiration_python/Rag/with_weaviate/docs/embedding and chunking.md

 ## Embedding Strategy

-Options:
+**Options **:
+- Where to do the Embedding:
-- When to Embed: Pre-embed vectors before loading to Weaviate, or let [Weaviate embed](https://weaviate.io/developers/weaviate/concepts/vector-quantization) during object creation. <br>
+    Pre-embed vectors before loading to Weaviate, or let [Weaviate embed](https://weaviate.io/developers/weaviate/concepts/vector-quantization) during object creation. <br>
-- What models to use <br>
+- What model and package to use:
     openai:
     > text-embedding-3-large, dimensions: 3072 <br>
     > text-embedding-ada-002, dimensions: 1536 <br>